- Reference Number: HEY-778/2019

 - Wash your hair before you attend and do not use any hair products (gel, hairspray etc).

 - For 2 weeks prior to attending you need to refrain from taking any sleeping tablets, sedatives, anti-histamines, anti-depressants or stimulants.
-We advise, if you are on any medication, take this letter to your GP who will let you know which of the medications you need and which to stop taking.
+We advise, if you are on any medication, take this letter to your doctor who will let you know which of the medications you need and which to stop taking.
 Do not stop any medication without your doctor’s advice.

 - You may eat as normal on the day of your MSLT, however, please refrain from having any drinks containing caffeine.